jamiesmith/portfolio/README.md

 # Jamie Smith's Portfolio

-# NOTE: this has been moved to a new site.
+# NOTE: this has been [moved](https://www.jamiesmithnc.com) and GH doesn't support redirects :)
-Jump over to my [Portfolio](https://www.jamiesmithnc.com)  site to see a more up-to-date list.
+Jump over to my [Portfolio](https://www.jamiesmithnc.com) to see a more up-to-date list.

 <hr>